Is Your Oral History Legal and Ethical?

 While every effort has been made to ensure the accuracy and currency of the information brought together here from a wide variety of sources and experience, neither the authors nor the Oral History Society can accept liability for any consequences which may result from the use of this information for any purpose.

-This document is © Oral History Society, 2012.
-It replaces two previous documents entitled ‘Is your oral history legal and ethical?’ by Alan Ward (2003) and the ‘Oral History Society Ethical Guidelines’, and benefits from additional advice on copyright from Tim Padfield of The National Archives.
-Rob Perks and Joanna Bornat redrafted and rewrote the document with support from members of the Oral History Society committee, in particular Beth Thomas and Alan Ward.
+This document is © Oral History Society, 2019.
+It replaces three previous documents entitled ‘Is your oral history legal and ethical?’ by Rob Perks and Joanna Bornat (2012), by Alan Ward (2003), and the earlier ‘Oral History Society Ethical Guidelines’.
+It benefits from additional advice on copyright from Tim Padfield of The National Archives.
+In 2012 Rob Perks and Joanna Bornat extensively redrafted and rewrote the document with support from members of the Oral History Society (OHS) committee, in particular Beth Thomas and Alan Ward.
+Since then participants at numerous OHS conferences, workshops and events have contributed invaluable comment and feedback from their own experience of using this advice.

 The copyright owner will allow all forms of copying, downloading and quotation on condition that the Oral History Society is acknowledged as the source.